 Eventually Downard found his way to Colorado, where he worked at Keystone and then for Vail Resorts.

 "I started taking more photography, working with Jack Affleck," he said.
 In the spring of 2002, Downard opened his own photography business.

 Like any commercial photographer, Downard shoots weddings and portraits.
 He also books corporate events.
 The bread and butter aspect of his business has been ski and outdoor photography, which he notes can be a stressful undertaking.
 When the money shot is getting a great photo of Lindsay Vonn at a race gate, Downard said there is no margin for error.

-    "When she is hitting gate at 60 to 70 miles per hour, you have to be ready," he said.
+"When she is hitting a gate at 60 to 70 mph, you have to be ready," he said.